doanduyhai/killrvideo-java/README.markdown

 A reference application for Java developers looking to learn more about using [Apache Cassandra][cassandra] and [DataStax Enterprise][dse] in their applications and services.
 Learn more at [KillrVideo].

+This project is currently NOT in a state intended for outward consumption as I am still building and reworking all of the needed components for a fully functioning application using the [DSE Java driver].
+This work is fresh and ongoing as of 2017 so expect pretty consistent updates, but I would not recommend using it at this time.
+I will update this README once things are in a steady state.

 ## Running Locally

 Use these guides to get started running KillrVideo locally on your development machine:
 * [Getting Started with KillrVideo][getting-started]: Follow this to setup common dependencies like Docker.
-* [Getting Started with Java](#getting-started-java): Follow this to get this C# code running.
+* [Getting Started with C#](#getting-started-csharp): Follow this to get this C# code running.
+* [Getting Started with Node.js](#getting-started-nodejs): Follow this to get this Node.js code running.

 ## Getting started with Java <a id="getting-started-java"></a>

-The Java implementation of [Killrvideo] is using [Achilles Object Mapper].
-Please read its documentation to understand the complete set of features of the framework
+The Java implementation of [Killrvideo] is using the 3.1 version of the [DSE Java driver].
+Please read its documentation to understand the complete set of features of the framework.

 To get the Java impl running: